OfficeDev/skype-ios-app-sdk-samples/GuestMeetingJoin/readme.md

   - The "Mute/Audio" toggle button to handle outgoing audio.
   - The remote participant list is available, with an indication of who is speaking.
   - The "Chat" button to go back to **Conversation Screen**.

-  > Note: You can add more meeting participants by using the Skype for Business application installed on your desktop or mobile device.
-Please use the same [**meeting URL**](https://msdn.microsoft.com/en-us/skype/appsdk/getmeetingurl) as above.